Isreal-ogbu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-scripts to add to integer and return the output scripts to print natural numbers from n to 98 scripts to print n times table
+scripts to add to integer and return the output scripts to print natural numbers from n to 98 scripts to print n times table script to print multiples of 3 and 5 below 1024